 Richard H. McAdams

 Professor McAdams is the Bernard D. Meltzer Professor of Law and Aaron Director Research Scholar.
 He writes on criminal law and procedure, social norms, the expressive function of law, inequality, and law and literature.
-He is co-editor of a volume on Fairness in Law and Economics (2013) and the author of the forthcoming book, The Expressive Powers of Law.
-He has served as a member of the National Science Foundation Advisory Panel for Law & Social Sciences, the Editorial Board of the Annual Review of Law and Social Science, and the Board of Directors of the American Law and Economics Association.
+He is co-editor of the 2013 volume on Fairness in Law and Economics and the author of the forthcoming book, The Expressive Powers of Law.
+He has served as a member of the National Science Foundation Advisory Panel for Law & Social Sciences, the editorial board of the Annual Review of Law and Social Science, and the Board of Directors of the American Law and Economics Association.

-Before joining the Law School in 2007, Professor McAdams taught on the law faculties at the University of Illinois, Boston University, and IIT Chicago-Kent.
-He was a Visiting Professor at the University of Virginia School of Law and the Yale Law School and a Visiting Fellow at Australian National University.
-Professor McAdams received his BA from the University of North Carolina at Chapel Hill and his JD from the University of Virginia.
+Before joining the Law School in 2007, McAdams taught on the law faculties at the University of Illinois, Boston University, and IIT Chicago-Kent.
+He was a visiting professor at the University of Virginia School of Law and the Yale Law School and a visiting fellow at Australian National University.
+McAdams received his BA from the University of North Carolina at Chapel Hill and his JD from the University of Virginia.
 After graduation, he clerked for Chief Judge Harrison L. Winter of the U.S. Court of Appeals for the Fourth Circuit and spent three years as an associate with Morgan, Lewis & Bockius in Philadelphia.
-Professor McAdams teaches primarily in the areas of criminal law and procedure.
+McAdams teaches primarily in the areas of criminal law and procedure.